 An SD-WAN action includes these settings:

-- Primary interface — Which interface is primary.
-The primary interface is preferred if it is active and has metrics that do not exceed the values you specified.
 The first interface in the list is the primary interface.
+For the Failover method, the primary interface is preferred if it is active and has metrics that do not exceed the values you specified.
+The Round Robin method does not have a preferred interface.
 To change the primary interface, you can move interfaces up or down in the list.

 You can include one or more of these interface types in SD-WAN actions: